 Not a disappointment at all.
-This series started out as a typical goofy comedy but weaved itself into intensity of family conflicts with business rivalry yet never losing its elements of comedic touch at all.
-There were many subplots that lead itself into many climax and tied itself back to the major plot.
+This series started out as a typical goofy comedy but weaved itself into the intensity of family conflicts with business rivalry yet never losing its elements of comedic touch at all.
+There were many subplots that led itself into many climaxes and tied itself back to the major plot.
 I really enjoyed it and was glad I picked it up in the first place.
 This was so goofy at the beginning with the main characters and seemed so despicable and intense with some other characters playing mind games, but later it turned into something more meaningful.
-I really like it that there wasn’t a main focus on anyone in particular but there were many characters in here and they each have their own story.
-The realistic element of it was there was no main point (like said above) but there were only people who follow their own goal and trying to survive.
+I really liked it that there wasn’t the main focus on anyone in particular but there were many characters in here and they each had their own story.
+The realistic element of it was there was no main point (like said above) but there were only people who followed their own goal and trying to survive.
 Their paths leading them to expected accomplishments or for some others–consequences and things might or might not work out in the end.

 Several notable performances:

-- Nathan Chan as Lo Ping Ping: Contrary to many of his serious roles–Who Is The Winner was among them–he played a very humorous person in here who has a very smart-mouth yet a kind heart deep down.
-Nathan really brought out Ping Ping’s character very well and also with charm, making us both like and hate him at the same time.
+- Nathan Chan as Lo Ping Ping: Contrary to many of his serious roles–Who Is The Winner was among them–he played a very humorous person in here who had a very smart-mouth yet a kind heart deep down.
+Nathan really brought out Ping Ping’s character very well and also with charm, making us both liked and hated him at the same time.
 (Heard there were some problems with him and ATV in the past, but I guess they reconciled or possibly a misunderstanding so they reached some sort of understanding to collaborate again?)

 - Lawrence Yan Chi Keung as Lo Wah Long: He was probably the most despicable character in this entire series and I must give Lawrence Yan credit for making the character so lively and so hateful at the same time.
 He seemed like the typical good-looking dude who everyone wanted a piece of but his heart was so dark that it scared people into having second thoughts.
 He only cared for himself and no one else, even willing to eliminate anyone who stood in his way.
 It was very frightening and maddening at the same time.
 Seeing him having such an ending might not be as satisfying but relevant since it made him become helpless–the thing that he hated the most.